magnetotellurics/ModEM/README.md

                   - G      = number of layer groups, into which the original grid will be subdivided.
                   - factor = coarse intensity, groups are coarsened exponentially according to 2** factor, where 0 represents the highest resolution.
                   - depth  = amount of layers in a group.

                   For instance:

                       grid_format : 0,a,1,b,2,c

-                  - Sets 3 layer groups, with a, b, c layers of depth and coarseness factors of 0, 1 and 2, respectively, corresponding to cells of the highest resolution (0), and with resolutions reduced by factors of 2 and 4 respectively (coarseness 1, 2)
+                  - Sets 3 layer groups, with a, b, c layers of depth and coarseness factors of 0, 1 and 2, respectively.

-                  And:

                       grid_format : 0,10,1,10,0,10,2,10